GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-planespotting/README.md

 In the UI, authenticate with ML Engine, select an airport and a model and click "analyze".
 Models served from ML Engine are meant to be accessed from the server side of your application so the authentication step is usually performed on the server.
-If you want to configured your model so that anyone can access it, you will have to [set up an Apigee Edge proxy in front of it](https://cloud.google.com/solutions/serving-machine-learning-models-using-apigee-edge-and-ml-engine) and make the Apigee endpoint public.
+If you want to configure your model so that anyone can access it, you will have to [set up an Apigee Edge proxy in front of it](https://cloud.google.com/solutions/serving-machine-learning-models-using-apigee-edge-and-ml-engine) and make the Apigee endpoint public.